-I teach cell and molecular biology to all undergraduate levels across the School of Human Life Sciences.
-I am the unit coordinator for Cell and Molecular Biochemistry (CXA262) and teach as part of a larger multi-disciplinary team into Cell Biology and Function (CXA171), Introductory Biochemistry (CXA125) and Human Molecular Biology (CXA300).
+Dr Cook teaches cell and molecular biology to undergraduate students in the School of Health Sciences.
+He is the unit coordinator for Cell and Molecular Biochemistry (CXA262) and Metabolic Biochemistry (CXA261), and teaches as part of a larger multi-disciplinary team into Cell Biology and Function (CXA171), Introductory Biochemistry (CXA125) and Human Molecular Biology (CXA300).

 Dr Cook's current research projects use clinical tissue samples and human cells grown in the laboratory to study the biology of the blinding eye disease glaucoma.
 His two major projects focus on:

 His group comprises several PhD candidates, Honours students, and medical students from the Launceston Clinical School.
 They have collaborated within the School of Health Sciences (Dr Raj Eri, Assoc Prof Liza Snow, Dr Dale Kunde), locally with Dr Tze'Yo Toh (Launceston Eye Hospital and Launceston Eye Institute) and nationally with Dr Alex Hewitt and Dr Alice Pebay (Centre for Eye Research Melbourne).

 Authorised by the Head of Human Life Sciences

 7 July, 2015